Soft delete of issues

 Exactly!
 I did this on friday.
 I know It's my fault but who on earth has designed such an awful UI and no "trash bin"?

-#17 Updated by Andrew X about 4 years ago
+#17 Updated by Andrew X over 4 years ago

 Lázaro Hermoso wrote:

 +1.
 It is useful in case of deletion mistake and shit happens.